 There’s autonomous emergency braking (AEB) with forward collision warning, all-speed adaptive cruise control, lane keep assist, an active bonnet, blind-spot monitoring with rear cross-traffic alert, reversing camera, and auto high-beam.

-Rounding out the safety suite are eight airbags, including knee inflators for both the driver and front passenger.
+Rounding out the safety suite are six airbags (eight in the coupe), including knee inflators for both the driver and front passenger.

 Specification for the 2020 Lexus LC500 and LC500h includes: